 Child custody is an important part of any divorce proceedings that involve minor children, and Alabama recognizes two types of custody: physical and legal.

 Court orders can differ between physical and legal custody.
-Each type of child custody can be joint or sole depending on the family’s specific situation.
+Each type of child custody can be joint or sole, depending on the family’s situation.

 Major decision-making areas include: